 Please note: Before using the mower, you must apply air filter oil to the foam air filter element.
 This prevents dust ingress into the motor, thus preventing potential engine damage or failure.
 This should also be done after cleaning the air filter.

 Assembly

 Typically, the lawn mower requires minimal assembly.
 Prior to assembly, unpack all components and check that all items have been received.
+The adjacent image shows a typical unit after being unpacked, including accessories and fasteners.

 Handle